 Wondering what to do with all the plastic Easter eggs you have lying around after Easter?
-My daughter and I came up with a fun plastic Easter egg idea that is our new favorite Mommy & Me activity!
-We even managed to make a fun learning game out of those plastic eggs (I promise, no candy is involved!).
+My daughter and I came up with a fun plastic Easter eggs idea that is our new favorite Mommy & Me activity!
+We even managed to make a fun learning game out of those plastic eggs.

 How to reuse plastic Easter Eggs

 I did not purchase one single plastic egg this Easter yet I have 6 dozen of them in my house.
 Six dozen.
 New.
 Plastic eggs.

 They came from Easter egg hunts and baskets- but NOT the ones from the Easter bunny.
-I caught the Easter Bunny in my house; I even got a picture (of the Eater bunny in my house.
-We talk about plastic eggs.
-He agreed- no eggs.
+I caught the Easter Bunny in my house; I even got a picture (of the Eater bunny in my house).
+We discussed plastic eggs.
+He agreed- no eggs. 😉

 Yet I still have quite the collection.
 SO what do I do with all those plastic eggs after Easter?
-I could save a few for next year (not that I need to since we will get 6 dozen more), throw them out… but I thought of something fun instead: a mommy and me activity idea for some fun, sensory play!
+I could save a few for next year (not that I need to since we will get 6 dozen more), throw them out… but I thought of something fun instead: a mommy and me activity idea for some fun, educational sensory play!